SD › Singapore › Best Hotels

 Best Restaurants in Sentosa Island

-- Il Lido At the Cliff • $$$$ • Romantic clifftop ambience, contemporary international dishes, stylish but not stuffy, reservations recommended.
+- The Cliff • $$$$ • Romantic clifftop ambience, contemporary international dishes, stylish but not stuffy, reservations recommended.

 - TraPizza • $$-$$$ • Hand-crafted pizzas, casual, busy on weekends, family-friendly, beachfront seating.